OpenSDUT/Learn-Python-The-Hard-Way/README.md

 - fork this repo
 - create a folder named with your name
-- add your solution in your folder, for example ex1.py
+- add your solution in your folder, for example ex1.py or ex1_study_drills.py